COVID-19 Vaccination Information

 VACCINATION FORM (Please print, complete and bring to your scheduled appointment.)

 Patients and visitors must wear a mask or face covering at the hospital and all offsite locations.
-Mary Rutan Hospital is requesting that patients and visitors wear their own mask or face covering.
+Mary Rutan Hospital is requesting that patients and visitors wear their own masks or face covering.
 If they do not have one, one will be provided for the duration of their visit.
 This is a strict policy that will not be modified unless medically indicated.

 Several additional safety measures have been implemented to protect patients and employees during the worldwide pandemic.
 These include enhanced and frequent sanitizing, social distancing, testing and telemedicine options.